Jtan99/Playstore_Analysis/README.md

 	python program.py

-If the program compiles correctly, there should be 4 saved figures
+If the program compiles correctly, there should be 4 saved figures:

 	Regression Graphs.png